-Pla n Category Participants Funding Comments Principal GE Energy Pension Plan and GE Aerospace Pension Plan Pension Plan beneficiaries, ~47,500 vested former verospace employees and laws.
-We may decide to Closed to new participants since 2012.
+Pla n Category Participants Funding Comments Principal Pension Plans GE Energy Pension Plan and GE Aerospace Pension Plan Covers U.S. participants ~115,400 retirees and the conficiaries, ~47,500 vested former employees and ~15,700 active employees Our funding policy is to contribute amounts sufficient to meet minimum funding requirements under employee benefit and tax laws.
+We may decide to contribute additional amounts beyond this level.
+Closed to new participants since 2012.
 Benefits for employees with salaried benefits were frozen effective January 1, 2021, and thereafter these employees receive increased company contributions in the company sponsored defined contribution plan in lieu of participation in a defined benefit plan (announced October 2019).
-Pension Plans GE Energy Supplementary Pension Plan and GE Aerospace Supplementary Pension Plan Provides supplementary benefits to higher-level, longer- service U.S. employees Unfunded.
-We pay benefits on a pay-as-you-go basis from company cash.
+GE Energy Supplementary Pension Plan and GE Aerospace Supplementary Pension Plan Provides supplementary benefits to higher-level, longer-service U.S. employees Unfunded.
+We pay benefits on a pay- as-you-go basis from company cash.
 The annuity benefit has been closed to new participants since 2011 and has been replaced by an installment benefit (which was closed to new executives after 2020).
 Benefits for employees who became executives before 2011 were frozen effective January 1, 2021, and thereafter these employees accrue the installment benefit.
-Other Pension Plans(a) 34 U.S. and non-U.S. pension plans with pension assets or obligations that have reached \$50 million Covers ~42,600 retirees and beneficiaries, ~28,300 vested former employees and ~7,700 active employees Our funding policy is to contribute amounts sufficient to meet minimum funding requirements under employee benefit and tax laws in each country.
+Other Pension Plans(a) Covers ~42,600 retirees and beneficiaries, ~28,300 vested former temployees and ~7,700 active employees Our funding policy is to contribute amounts sufficient to meet minimum funding requirements under employee benefit and tax laws in each country.
 We may decide to contribute additional amounts beyond this level.
 We pay benefits for some plans from company cash.
 In certain countries, benefit accruals have ceased and/or have been closed to new hires as of various dates.
 Principal Retiree Benefit Plans Provides health and life insurance benefits to certain eligible participants Covers U.S. participants ~89,300 retirees and dependents and ~15,000 active employees We fund retiree benefit plans on a pay-as-you-go basis and the retiree benefit insurance trust at our discretion.
 Participants share in the cost of the healthcare benefits.